atomicobject/ts-react-graphql-starter-kit/README.md

 Note: Start `docker-compose up` and leave it running any time you want to run the app/tests.

-## Running your app
+## Running the app

-To see a more fleshed out example, check out the `example-munchit` branch of this repository.

 This repository includes a simple redux/graphql-based app.
 If you'd like to play around with this example, here's how to start it up:

 * Run `yarn db:migrate:latest` to migrate your development database.
 * Run `NODE_ENV=test yarn db:migrate:latest` to migrate your test database
 * Run `yarn dev` to start the hot-reloading dev server, which can be visited on port 3000.
+* See the interactive style guide and component tests by running `yarn dev:storybook` and visit `localhost:9001`.
 * To run unit tests, run `yarn test:unit` or `yarn test:unit --watch` for the interactive jest-based test runner.

+The `example-munchit` branch on this repo has a more fleshed out example with database connectivity and graphql queries set up.

 ## Stack